deployEMDS/technical-documentation/tests/data_product_publication/provision/submit_vocabulary_artifacts/test_2_1_2_3/result_simpl.md

 which composites the RDF graph.

 #### Measured results
-As mentioned earlier, the current phase of SIMPL does not provide any vocabulary validation on the shared or sharing data itself.
+As mentioned earlier, the current phase of Simpl does not provide any vocabulary validation on the shared or sharing data itself.
 Therefore, based on the [Evaluation Criteria](./test.md#evaluation-criteria-), the following scores are assigned to the test:

-- Can the data provider request to update/modify a vocabulary asset? - No, the vocabulary hub is not available in the current version of SIMPL for data sharing.
+- Can the data provider request to update/modify a vocabulary asset? - No, the vocabulary hub is not available in the current version of Simpl for data sharing.
 - Is the change in the vocabulary hub asset executed successfully? - No
 - Are integrity controls in place to ensure the accuracy and consistency of the vocabulary asset changes? - No
 - Does the system provide feedback or error messages if the update/modification fails? - No